International Permafrost Association: Organization and structure

-Details of the Working Parties goals and activities are found on the IPA website.

-The International Secretariat is based at the Alfred Wegener Institute for Polar and Marine Research under the direction of Dr. Inga May (Germany).
+The International Secretariat is based at the Alfred Wegener Institute for Polar and Marine Research under the direction of Inga May (Germany).
 Annual membership contributions are used for producing and distributing Frozen Ground, and support of Working Parties and committee activities and representations at international meetings.

 Publication and Information

 Proceedings of peer-reviewed papers are produced for each International Permafrost Conference by the host country, as are field trip guidebooks.
-A list of publications is found on the IPA website.
-The News Bulletin Frozen Ground is published annually and has a distribution of over 2500.
+The Frozen Ground news bulletin is published annually and has a distribution of over 2500.
 Current and back issues are posted online.

-The Circum-Arctic Map of Permafrost and Ground-Ice Conditions at a scale of 1:10,000,000 was prepared by an international team and published in the Circum-Pacific map series in 1997.

-The CAPS: Circumpolar Active-Layer Permafrost System, version 2.0 CD-ROM is a compilation of global frozen ground data and information.
+The association releases tools and references publications related to permafrost, including a Circum-Arctic Map of Permafrost and Ground-Ice Conditions" at a scale of 1:10,000,000, prepared by an international team and published in the Circum-Pacific map series in 1997, a CD-ROM compilation of global frozen ground data and information, an online bibliography of the world's literature on permafrost, and a 1998 illustrated glossary of permafrost and related ground-ice terms in 12 languages.

-Permafrost and Frozen Ground: Bibliography 1978 – 2003, Glaciological Data Report GD-31, is an online bibliography of the world’s literature.
-Both are produced in conjunction with the International Permafrost Conferences and available from the National Snow and Ice Data Center.

-An illustrated Glossary of Permafrost and Related Ground-Ice Terms in 12 languages (Chinese, English, French, German, Icelandic, Italian, Norwegian, Polish, Romanian, Russian, Swedish, and Spanish), 278 pages, was produced in 1998.

-IPA cooperates with the American Geological Institute by providing literature to its Cold Regions Bibliography Project.
+The IPA cooperates with the American Geological Institute by providing literature to its Cold Regions Bibliography Project.

 Recent and future activities

-IPA was actively involved in the International Polar Year International Polar Year (IPY) by participating with four coordinated projects.
-The Thermal State of Permafrost (TSP) proposes to obtain a ‘snapshot’ of permafrost temperatures throughout Planet Earth during the period 2007-2008.
+IPA was involved in the International Polar Year (IPY) by participating with four coordinated projects.
+The Thermal State of Permafrost (TSP) proposes to obtain a 'snapshot' of permafrost temperatures throughout Planet Earth during the period 2007–2008.
 Another objective of TSP is to establish a permanent International Network of Permafrost Observatories (INPO) within the framework of the Global Terrestrial Network for Permafrost (GTN-P).
-The three other IPY projects are concerned with Antarctic and sub-Antarctic Permafrost, Periglacial and Soil Environments (ANTPAS) and with the Arctic Circum-Polar Coastal Observatory Network (ACCO-Net) and Carbon Pools in Permafrost Regions (CAPP), and revised regional permafrost maps of Central Asia and the Nordic region.
-For updated news about IPA activities linked to IPY, see the IPA website.
+The three other IPY projects are concerned with Antarctic and sub-Antarctic Permafrost, Periglacial and Soil Environments (ANTPAS), the Arctic Circum-Polar Coastal Observatory Network (ACCO-Net), and Carbon Pools in Permafrost Regions (CAPP), and revised regional permafrost maps of Central Asia and the Nordic region.

-Several regional permafrost and soils conferences were held and are planned, including:
+Several regional permafrost and soils conferences have been held, including: